zeya10/svelte-bash/README.md

 ---

 **Svelte Bash** is a high-performance terminal emulator component designed specifically for modern Svelte applications.
 It provides a realistic shell experience with a virtual file system, command history navigation, and advanced features like autoplay sequences for tutorials.

+> **Note:** As of v1.0.1, svelte-bash has been refactored to use **Pure Vanilla CSS** internally.
+This means it has **ZERO dependencies** on Tailwind CSS and will render correctly in any project (including Bootstrap, Tailwind, or plain CSS projects).
+You do NOT need to install Tailwind.

 Whether you are building a developer portfolio, a documentation site, or a web-based CLI tool, Svelte Bash offers the perfect balance of aesthetics and functionality.